 After prolonged testing I realized that the problem was timing IE there was a time lag between the valve opening and the compression of the disc springs having the desired effect.
 It was vitally important to get the valve open completely as fast as possible for best results and as it turned out, a tight barrel was required, so that the pellet did not begin to move too quickly because if it did then the acceleration effect did not happen.
 Perhaps I should explain that the acceleration effect is caused by the ratio of the cross section area of the piston over the cross-sectional area of the barrel times the speed of the disc springs.
 So for a 26 mm diameter piston and a .22 barrel this ratio is in round figures 22 to 1.
 IE the air speed in the barrel is 22 times faster than the rate at which the piston is moving.

 Trying to ascertain what is happening during a firing cycle is very difficult especially when the lock-time is so short.
 However, with plenty of practice I began to get a feel for it and was able to redesign and change the relevant parts to get the performance that I was looking for.

 This Development Rifle was always known as the Merlin because eventually when using 21.4 grain pellets I managed to get 19 ft/lbs of energy out of this one in .22 calibre.

 I reset its performance down to just under 12 ft/lbs to comply with the UK legal limit and at this level even my 12 year old daughter was able to cock it under my supervision.
-Which was astounding since she had not long ago broken her right elbow and had to do it left handed which made me think. if she could do it then anyone old enough and big enough to use it could.
+Which was astounding since she had not long ago broken her right elbow and had to do it left-handed which made me think.
+If she could do it than anyone old enough and big enough to use it could.